This pumpkin pie is made with almond milk but is every bit as perfect as pumpkin pie made with dairy milk.

 Pumpkin pies made by early American colonists were very different than what we know today as pumpkin pie.

-Their “pies” actually savory soups made and served in a pumpkin rather than a sweet custard in a crust.
+Their “pies” were actually savory soups made and served in a pumpkin, rather than a sweet custard in a crust.

 It was not until the early 1800s that the recipes appeared American cookbooks and that pumpkin pie became a common addition to the Thanksgiving dinner.